Conservative, density-based smoothed particle hydrodynamics with improved partition of the unity and better estimation of gradients: Acknowledgments

-This work has been supported by the MINECO Spanish project AYA2017-86274-P and the Generalitat of Catalonia SGR-661/2017 (D.G.), by the Swiss Platform for Advanced Scientific Computing (PASC) project SPH-EXA: Optimizing Smooth Particle Hydrodynamics for Exascale Computing (R.C. and D.G.).
+We thank the anonymous referee for insightful comments and suggestions that helped to greatly improve this manuscript.
+This work has been supported by the MINECO Spanish project PID2020-117252GB-100, by the Swiss Platform for Advanced Scientific Computing (PASC) project SPH-EXA: Optimizing Smooth Particle Hydrodynamics for Exascale Computing (R.C. and D.G.).
 The authors acknowledge the support of sciCORE (http://scicore.unibas.ch/) scientific computing core facility at University of Basel, where part of these calculations were performed.